Areas of expertise

 Post-Decree Modifications

-Thing have changed and I want to modify our agreement, what issues can a post-decree motion address?
+Thing have changed and I want to modify our divorce agreement, what issues can a post-decree motion address?

 It’s important to understand that not all issues which may arise following a divorce or dissolution can be solved through post-decree modifications.
 However, it is important to reach out to a knowledgeable family law attorney to understand your options.
 Some of the most common issues involve children.
 This can include primary custody of your children, visitation rights and times and child support payments.